dalyIsaac/Whim/docs/configure/core/keybinds.md

 - `LWin`
 - `RWin`

+Keybinds can also be any other key, though it's recommended to use keys which aren't typically used for other purposes.

-The associated key for each modifier can be any of the <xref:Windows.Win32.UI.Input.KeyboardAndMouse.VIRTUAL_KEY>s.
+The associated key for each modifier can be any of the <xref:Windows.Win32.UI.Input.KeyboardAndMouse.VIRTUAL*KEY>s, without the `VK*` prefix.

 ## Commands